Gabriele Piccinini

-Gabriele Piccinini (born 6 April 2001) is an Italian football player.
-He plays for club Pisa.
+Gabriele Piccinini (born 6 April 2001) is an Italian footballer who plays as a forward for club Pisa.

 Club career

 He spent the first three seasons of his senior career in the fourth-tier Serie D.

 On 15 July 2021, he signed a three-year contract with Serie B club Pisa.

 He made his Serie B debut for Pisa on 22 August 2021 against SPAL.
 On 31 January 2022, Piccinini was loaned to Fiorenzuola.
 On 7 January 2023, he was loaned to Fiorenzuola once more.

 Personal life

 His younger brother Stefano Piccinini is also a football player.